Pleasantville Cottage Campus

 For decades, volunteers from all over Westchester County have been helping our children.
-Currently, 567 locals regularly visit The Cottage Schools - many with their children.
+Currently, 567 locals regularly visit the Pleasantville Cottage Campus -- many with their children.
 The love and encouragement of our volunteers has an enormous positive impact on the kids and the volunteer as well.

 "My mentor means a lot to me.
-She's a sweet caring person who understands my problems and gives me good advice.
-She also makes me feel very special by coming to spend time with me, giving me smiles and giving me positive thoughts".
+She's a sweet, caring person who understands my problems and gives me good advice.
+She also makes me feel very special by coming to spend time with me, giving me smiles and positive thoughts."
 Read more.

-The Pleasantville Cottage Campus includes four residential programs that serve children at severe risk:
+The Pleasantville Cottage Campus includes five programs that serve children at severe risk: